dawescc/porpo/README.md

 ```

 ### Specific Lap
-You can easily pull and visualize data for a lap of an event's session.
+You can easily pull and visualize data for a single lap of a session.

 ![VER_SpeedL_Bah](/src/examples/images/ver_bah_last_speed.png)
 <figcaption align = "center">